myltik/azure-docs.ru-ru/articles/storsimple/storsimple-virtual-device-u2.md

 <properties
-   pageTitle="Виртуальное устройство StorSimple с обновлением 2 | Microsoft Azure"
-   description="Описание способов создания, развертывания виртуального устройства StorSimple в виртуальной сети Microsoft Azure и управления им. (Применимо к StorSimple с обновлением 2.)" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple virtual device Update 2| Microsoft Azure" description="Learn how to create, deploy, and manage a StorSimple virtual device in a Microsoft Azure virtual network.
+(Applies to StorSimple Update 2)." services="storsimple" documentationCenter="" authors="alkohli"